 May 9, 2023

-The Future Buildings Standard which is looming over the horizon in 2025 is likely to mean a big increase in the use of triple glazing in order to meet the lower U-values that will be required.
-However, specifiers are starting to consider vacuum glass as an alternative but which is better?
-Well, it depends….
+The Future Buildings Standard which is looming over the horizon in 2025 is likely to mean a big increase in the use of triple glazing to meet the lower U-values that will be required.
+However, specifiers are starting to consider vacuum glazing as an alternative, due to its slim profile and comparable performance.
+With factors like triple glazing cost and the disadvantages of triple glazing coming under scrutiny, many are weighing up whether the higher vacuum glazing cost is worth it.
+But which is better?
+Well, it depends.

 What does the Future Buildings Standard say about U values?